 Benzodiazepines are a class of medicines which are usually used to treat anxiety and insomnia.
 They are sometimes also called tranquilisers.
 Benzodiazepines are sometimes prescribed on their own as a treatment for depression, or they can be prescribed in conjunction with an antidepressant medication– this is known as combination therapy.
 Examples of common benzodiazepines are:

 Benzodiazepines work by increasing the efficiency of GABA, a neurotransmitter (chemical messenger) in the brain.
 GABA inhibits the activity of cells in the brain, so benzodiazepines have an overall “slowing down” effect on the brain.
 This can relive anxiety, which is often experienced by people who have depression.
-However, these drugs do not increase the supply of the neurotransmitters serotonin and noradrenaline which are believed to be in short supply in depression.

 There is some scientific evidence on benzodiazepines for the treatment of depression.
 A review of 21 studies found that, when used on their own, benzodiazepines are more effective than a placebo (dummy pill) and are about as effective as some types of antidepressants.
 Only one type of drug, alprazolam, was looked at in this review.

 Another review found that patients with depression were more likely to show improvements in their mood when they received combination therapy (using both benzodiazepines and antidepressants) compared to taking antidepressants alone, but only in the short term.
 In the long term there was no benefit of adding benzodiazepines to regular antidepressant medication.

 Benzodiazepines have not been compared to newer antidepressant medications, which may be more effective.
 It is also possible that some people show improvement when taking benzodiazepines because they have problems with anxiety along with depression.
 People who do not experience any anxiety may not find benzodiazepines helpful.